Translate Urdu video to English | Fast online tool

 Translate Urdu videos into clear, natural English using AI-powered video translation.
 HeyGen helps you create accurate English subtitles or realistic AI voiceovers in minutes, without manual editing or traditional dubbing.

-Whether you are localising YouTube videos, training content, marketing campaigns, or educational material, HeyGen makes Urdu to English video translation fast, accurate, and scalable.
+Whether you are localizing YouTube videos, training content, marketing campaigns, or educational material, HeyGen makes Urdu to English video translation fast, accurate, and scalable.

 Tap to upload a video!Upload a video!